fishglitch/smfs-backpack-fullstack/README.md

 1. POST memories not working
 2. DELETE user and DELETE memory missing
 3. frontend TBD
+4. GET getMemoriesByUser not working:
+- update the createInitialMemories function to correctly associate memories with users by their user IDs

  # API testing
  - GET routes except getMemoriesByUser are functional-- might be an issue with JOINING in db SQL